dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   More fine-grained per-workload control over instrumentation is available by setting the label `dash0.com/enable=false` on individual workloads.

+  The behavior when changing this setting for an existing Dash0 monitoring resource is as follows:
+    * When this setting is updated to `instrumentWorkloads=all` (and it had a different value before): All existing uninstrumented workloads will be instrumented.
+    * When this setting is updated to `instrumentWorkloads=none` (and it had a different value before): The instrumentation will be removed from all instrumented workloads.
+    * Updating this value to `instrumentWorkloads=created-and-updated` has no immediate effect; existing uninstrumented workloads will not be instrumented, existing instrumented workloads will not be uninstrumented.
+Newly deployed or updated workloads will be instrumented from the point of the configuration change onwards as described above.

 * `uninstrumentWorkloadsOnDelete`: A boolean opt-out setting for removing the Dash0 instrumentation from workloads when the Dash0 monitoring resource is removed from a namespace, or when the Dash0 Kubernetes operator is deleted entirely.
   By default, this setting is true and the operator will revert the instrumentation modifications it applied to